moo-man/WFRP4e-FoundryVTT/docs/pages/faq.md

 This depends on what the problem is exactly!
 See [Troubleshooting](./troubleshooting).

 {: .question}
-I bought this but I don't see any of my content!
+I bought this but I don't see any content!

 See the page on [Buying, Registering, Installing, and Activating Premium Content](./premium)